voodoo-business/registryreveal-browser-extensions/README.md

   No accounts.
 No premium tiers.
 Just the essential functionality you need—available to everyone.

 ---
+## Why this extension

+We are aware that there are a couple of extensions that read the contents of the pages, and checks for availability, this extension is very different in more than one way

+- ** Lightweight ** : It is very lightweight and bearly ads any load to your browser
+- ** Privacy ** : Other extensions read the data from every page you visit and send it to their servers to check for availability, this extension will only do that if the domain name does not resolve, you can check the very small source code and verify this for yourself

+---

 ## 🛠️ Installation

+To install this extension, most users would want to simply visit the extension's page on the [google chrome web store](https://chromewebstore.google.com/detail/registryreveal-domain-che/bobdgjmhhmmcjipbpbadnipgjeaghema), but if you prefer installing it from the code here, the instructions are also simple

 To use the extension locally: